VoxForge/voxforge.github.io/en/Read.md

     hover_text: >
       Include User Agent string with submission
     text:  >
-      Your browser's user agent string indicates something about your system.</br>
+      Your browser's user agent string indicates something about your system.<br>
       The VoxForge app can collect your browser's user agent string to help troubleshoot and determine which devices work best with this app.
   selection_default: { value: 'Yes',  item: 'Yes' }